 volunteering as a chaperone with their parish group.

 - Parents are also invited to review these Helpful Hints for Families.

 - The cost for a

-complete package for the conference is expected to be $180 for each young person.
+complete package for the conference is $180 for each young person.
 This

 cost includes the conference registration fee, two nights

 accommodation at the hotel, two meals and two socials.